kubeedge/kubeedge/docs/setup/setup.md

 Please make sure the status of edge node you created is **ready**.

-If you are using HuaweiCloud IEF, then the edge node you created should be running (check it in the IEF console page).

-## Deploy Application
+## Deploy Application on cloud side

 Try out a sample application deployment by following below steps.